coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 - Let your gestures do the talking

-Because of Signs keyboard I now:
+Because of the Signs keyboard I now:
 - never have to worry about being out of words
 - can send messages in the way I prefer
-- enjoy personalize writing
+- enjoy personalized writing